conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 Type: `regex` or `string` Default: null

 Pattern to match merge headers.
 EG: branch merge, GitHub or GitLab like pull requests headers.
-When a merge header is parsed, the next line is used for conventionnal header parsing.
+When a merge header is parsed, the next line is used for conventional header parsing.

 For example, if we have a commit